Jarid Manos Bio

 Ghetto Plainsman, Jarid Manos’ first book, took eight years to write.

-Her Blue Watered Streets: An American Novel was begun in April 2008.
+Her Blue Watered Streets was begun in December 2010.

 “I think the American story is particularly the story of people on the land.
 That includes what’s left of the raw, original wild, this primitive America Toni Morrison speaks about, that reaches through time to touch our lives even today.